Riselya/Migratory-shorebird-microbiota/README.md

 This project contains the files:

 susceptibility.R = The R code which includes all analyses presented in the article, in order of presentation (Figs 1 - 6).
 If you download all files in this repository and run this code, then everything should work.
+Please note the only analyses not included here are those that were created using LEFSE GALAXY, not R (Fig 3b and 4c).

 Source files for OTU analysis: